MCYau/MCWatches/README.md

 ***  Instructions on how to run the program ***

 1. Search for the folder htdocs located inside the xampp folder.
+2. Once you downloaded the zip file and extracted it, rename the file to "MCWatches"
-2. Paste the folder name “MCWatches” inside htdocs.
+2. Copy and Paste the folder name “MCWatches” inside htdocs.
 3. Launch the web browser.
 4. Type in http://localhost/MCWatches/index.php
 5. It will display the homepage of the website